Jean III de Grailly: Biography

-Jean de Grailly was a prisoner of the French from 1372 onwards.
+Jean de Grailly was a prisoner of the French for the rest of his life at the Temple in Paris, because Charles V believed him too dangerous to ransom back to the English.
 He had refused his freedom as it would have meant taking up arms against the king of England, which he swore never to do.
 His personal allegiance to the Black Prince was so strong that, upon hearing of the prince's death, he lost all resolve, refused food and died a few days later in Paris.

 Since he left no heirs from his marriage to Rose d' Albret, his uncle, Archambaud, Count of Foix and of Bigorre took the title Captal de Buch, which passed to his descendants the Counts of Foix.